openstack/ironic-specs/priorities/wallaby-priorities.rst

 ------------------

-Recent interest in having an integration with `Keylime <https://keylime.dev/>`_ has brought forth interest in resurecting the `security interface <https://review.opendev.org/576718>`_ which was proposed some time ago to provide an integration point for Ironic to have the understanding and capability to take the appropriate action in the event a machine has been identified to no longer match the expected
+Recent interest in having an integration with `Keylime <https://keylime.dev/>`_ has brought forth interest in resurrecting the `security interface <https://review.opendev.org/576718>`_ which was proposed some time ago to provide an integration point for Ironic to have the understanding and capability to take the appropriate action in the event a machine has been identified to no longer match the expected